The Project Hompepage is the entry point of any project showing:

 The project-level Issues menu item takes you to a project-specific Issues page, where you can perform all the same actions you can at the higher level.

-On this page, you can easily narrow the list to the New Issues introduced during the Leak Period, by selecting:
+On this page, you can easily narrow the list to the New Issues as set by your New Code definition, by selecting

 How can I see the project structure and code?

 The project-level Code menu item takes you to an outline of your project structure.
 Drill down to see files in a directory, and choose a file to see its code.